DeeQay/obsidian-automatic-git-sync/README.md

 Automates Git pull on Obsidian startup and push on shutdown, ensuring seamless synchronization of your Obsidian vault with Git.

-## Files

-1. **Obsidian Auto Pull and Push (VBS Script)**: This script automates the process of pulling changes from the repository when Obsidian starts and pushing changes when Obsidian is closed.
-2. **Python Pull Script**: This script pulls the latest changes from the Git repository.
-3. **Python Push Script**: This script adds, commits, and pushes changes to the Git repository.

 ## Instructions

-### Step 1: Modify the Paths
+### Step 1: Modify the Path
-Before using the scripts, make sure to change the paths to match the locations on your system.
-In all scripts, you will find paths like:
+Before using the script, make sure to change the paths to match the locations on your system:
 ```
 'PathTo/Obsidian_notes_repo'
 ```

-### Step 2: Python Files Location
-The two Python files must be in the same folder as the VBS script for it to work.
-If they are located elsewhere, you will need to provide the full path to the Python files in the VBS script.

 ### Step 3: Usage